o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/dc-lmbr-aws.md

   \(Optional\) Confirm that you know this command will delete all the noncurrent versions of files in the content bucket, and that you will not be able to roll back any previous version after this operation\.
 Useful for automation\.

-### dynamic\-content compare\-bucket\-content<a name="cloud-canvas-cloud-gem-dc-lmbr-aws-extensions-compare-bucket-content"></a>
+### dynamic\-content compare\-bucket\-content {#cloud-canvas-cloud-gem-dc-lmbr-aws-extensions-compare-bucket-content}

 Compares manifest content to the bucket by checking HEAD metadata\.

-In addition to the [Common Arguments](/docs/userguide/gems/cloud-canvas/command-line.md#cloud-canvas-command-line-common-arguments), this command accepts the following argument:
+In addition to the [Common Arguments](/docs/userguide/gems/cloud-canvas/command-line#cloud-canvas-command-line-common-arguments), this command accepts the following argument:
 + `--manifest-path <manifest_path>`

   \(Optional\) Path and filename of the manifest file to use\.
 You can specify either a full path or a filename that exists in the folder `game\DynamicContent\Manifests\`\.